Azure/azure-openapi-validator/docs/lro-error-response.md

 ## Output Message

-Not using common types json ref for long running operation error response
+Error response content of long running operations must follow the error schema provided in the common types v2 and above.

 ## Description

-Error response content of long running operations must follow the error schema provided in the common types.
+Error response content of long running operations must follow the error schema provided in the common types v2 and above.

 ## Why the rule is important